4th Annual Coopers Rock Climb-a-thon

 What is a ‘Climb-a-thon’?

 · A climb-a-thon is a fun way to raise money for a good cause.
 Like a walk-a-thon, sponsors donate money to individual participants.
 It's also a fun competition.
 In this case, it’s based on the vertical feet of climbing that you do during the event.
 To bring difficulty into the equation, harder climbs are worth more “calculated distance” than easier climbs.
-Prizes will be awared to the first and second place male and to the first and second place female climbers covering the highest calculated distance.
-First and second place prizes will also be awarded to the two climbers that raise the most money.
+Prizes will be awarded to top fundraisers and top climbers.
+There will also be a prize drawing at the event.

 Must I be an experienced climber to participate in this event?